-As part of our on-going public engagement process for the Manitoba-Minnesota Transmission Project we would like to inform you and your organization that we will be presenting further project information to the public over the upcoming months.
+As part of our on-going public engagement process for the Manitoba-Minnesota Transmission Project we would like to inform you and your organization that we will be presenting a border crossing modification and new alternative route segments in the Piney area.

-The Project’s website (www.hydro.mb.ca/mmtp) contains information for your review and includes a project newsletter, detailed mapping, an online survey, regulatory information and other informational pieces.
+The Project’s website (www.hydro.mb.ca/mmtp) contains information for your review and includes a project newsletter, detailed mapping, regulatory information and other informational pieces.